With enough time, we change as individuals. However, these changes are brought upon by several factors, including our environment and experiences. ¹

 Stage Two: Contemplation

 At this point, the consequences of addiction have become more severe.
-So much so that the person struggling is becoming all too aware of them.
-Still, the user will continue to make justifications.
+Still, you may continue to make justifications.

-One of the most common is that they’ll prepare for a change later in life.
-For some, this may mean quitting drugs or alcohol by a certain age or when they get something they want (i.e. a college degree or the right job).
-Whatever the case may be, the user continues to see drugs or alcohol as more of a benefit and continues on.
+One of the most common is the claim to quit for a change later in life.
+For example, you may make a goal of quitting by a certain age or when you get something you want (i.e. a college degree or the right job).
+Whatever the case may be, you continue to see drugs or alcohol as more of a benefit.

-Still, during this stage, the user will begin to realize that sometimes the consequences override the benefits.
+Still, during this stage, you’ll begin to realize that sometimes the consequences override the benefits.
 These consequences can come in a few different forms, such as not having enough money or failing to complete an important responsibility.

 Outside observers may notice some changes, but it’s important to understand that these changes are gradually developing.
 Therefore, they may not be so obvious.